Hey you, with the pumpkin latte! Looking for some new ideas for your Kids’ Yoga class?

 Asanas Time to get creative!
-There are some “real” yoga poses that are Halloween themed, like Owl, Cat, and Spider.
-The rest you can have fun making up as you go along!
+There are some “real” yoga poses that are Halloween themed, like Owl, Cat and Spider.
+The rest you can have fun making up as you go along.
 There’s no right or wrong way to do Pumpkin, Ghost, Mummy, or Monster pose.
-Depending on the age of the students, this would be a good time to teach Crow pose!
+Depending on the age of the students, this might be a good time to teach Crow pose.
 (I have a bendy toy skeleton I use to illustrate some of the poses, he becomes my “assistant” for the class)

 Fill a plastic Jack-o-lantern with pictures of different Halloween characters — I just used Halloween stickers on small pieces of paper — and have the kids come up one by one to pick (Trick-or-Treat!).
 They can show the class what they picked and then lead everyone in the pose, or they can do the pose and everyone else has to guess what they are.

 Spider fingers up (raise arms to Extended Mountain)